Logotype for The Star Entertainment Group Limited

 Financial highlights

-• Operating expenses increased to AUD 301 million in FY24, up 40% from FY22, mainly due to increased spend on risk, controls, and transformation.
+• Operating expenses increased to AUD 301 million in FY24, up 40% from FY22, mainly due to risk, controls, and transformation.

 • Property-level EBITDA in FY24 was AUD 476 million before corporate and remediation costs.